NorthernWidget/Project-Margay/README.md

 Go to https://www.arduino.cc/en/main/software.
 Choose the proper IDE version for your computer.
 For Windows, we suggest the non-app version to have more control over Arduino; this might change in the future.
 You will have to add custom libraries, so the web version will not work (at least, as of the time of writing).
 Download and install the Arduino IDE.
 Open it to begin the next steps.

-NOTE: Users should see the code included below in the README and follow the directions indicated in http://northernwidget.com/tutorial.
+**Note**: Users should see the code included below in the README and follow the directions indicated in http://northernwidget.com/tutorial.
 Some of the below information is deprecated.

-NOTE: Currently, users should modify their Arduino libraries to include the most recent version 1 of SdFat; Margay is incompatible at present with version 2.
+**Note**: Currently, users should modify their Arduino libraries to include the most recent version 1 of SdFat; Margay is incompatible at present with version 2.

 >> @awickert: This section and the section below should be reorganized to mirror that of the Resnik readme, will get to it as soon as I (Josh) reorganize some of the previous info